jtmiller28/BoCP/notes/troubleshooting.md

 Of these NA names, coalescent resolution harmonized 252 of these names, leaving a remaining 103 unresolved.
 All togetherthat is 169 names without placement from our NA list.

 Finalized Accepted Name Count: 33239 Names, Finalized Synonym Count 120,744

+06/21/2024
+Edge case issue with alignment:
+Abies lasiocarpa var. arizonica is being mapped to both Abies grandis and Abies lasiocarpa with identical synonym authorship.
+Abies grandis shouldnt be mapped to at all, so something is problematic in this regard.